tpvfmilk/insight-slide-forge/README.md

 ## 🚀 Overview

-Insight Slide Forge is a full-stack web app that lets users upload video content (or provide transcripts) and automatically generates slide presentations using OpenAI's GPT models.
+Distill is a full-stack web app that lets users upload video content (or provide transcripts) and automatically generates slide presentations using OpenAI's GPT models.
 Built for professionals studying for certification exams — like architecture, law, medicine, or engineering — this tool saves time by turning dense spoken content into structured learning resources.

 - 🎞 Upload videos, YouTube/Vimeo links, or transcripts
 - 🧠 AI-generated slides based on actual content